 That being said, why haven’t manufacturers adopted the USB 3.0 protocol?

-To answer your question, YES.
-There are a few USB 3.0 audio interfaces on the market.
-One of the best ones is produced by Steinberg.
+YES, there are a few USB 3.0 audio interfaces on the market.

 See it for yourself… Here’s the Steinberg UR24C 2×4 USB 3.0 audio interface.

 The question remains though… Why are there so FEW on the market?

 If you’ve been sleeping under a rock for the past decade or so, then you probably haven’t heard about the FireWire and Thunderbolt protocols (we’ll be talking more about Thunderbolt in the next section).